ieedan/aidanbleser.com/sites/www/src/lib/blog/posts/later-arc.md

 ## Conclusion

-While I will missing Chromium I won't miss Arc.
+While I will miss Chromium I won't miss Arc.
 While Arc had many features that were useful Zen has everything and more.

 Hopefully you found this helpful for getting Arc out of your life.